Xghayor/Space-X/README.md

 **Space Travellers' Hub** is a React-based single-page application (SPA) that uses real-time data from the SpaceX API.
 Users can book rockets and participate in selected space missions, and the services they choose are advertised on their profile page.

-The project is built with various programming tools such as React, JSX, CSS, and JavaScript.
-It is also deployed on Netifly, so you can try it out by visiting the live demo.

 ## 🛠 Built With <a name="built-with"></a>

 - React
-- JSX
 - CSS
 - Javascript ES6
 - Visual Studio Code